intuit/wasabi/README.md

 3. Design and develop your changes
 4. Add/update unit tests
 5. Add/update integration tests
+6. Add/update documentation on `gh-pages` branch
-6. Create a pull request for review to request merge
+7. Create a pull request for review to request merge
-7. Obtain 2 approval _squirrels_ before your changes can be merged
+8. Obtain 2 approval _squirrels_ before your changes can be merged

 Thank you for you contribution!